equinor/iec63131/README.md

 ![](illustrations/image030.png) ![](illustrations/image030.png)

-## 4.9InterfaceClassLibrary - Connections and Terminal Names
+## 4.9 InterfaceClassLibrary - Connections and Terminal Names

 ![](illustrations/image030.png)At the SCD, Termination points are given by name and signal directions are given by arrow.